Regardless of your area of medicine, one thing all physicians worry about is the possibility of a malpractice suit.

 Factors That Affect Your Rates

-Like all types of insurance policies, there are a variety of factors that will affect your monthly rates.
+Like all types of insurance policies, there are a variety of policy limits that will affect your monthly rates.
 The most significant factors include your specialty, where you practice, how much coverage you need, and the liability limits you desire.

 1. How Your Specialty Affects Malpractice Insurance Rates

-Insurance companies look at your specialty to determine your rates and base those rates on how risky your specialty is.
+Insurance companies look at your specialty to determine your rates and base those rates on how risky your specialty is based on claims history.
 Having a “risky” specialty means that you have a better chance of being sued.

 Physicians with the riskiest specialties include obstetricians, surgeons, and ER doctors.
 The monthly premiums for physicians in these specialties are much higher than for physicians in other areas of medicine.